pffy/markdown-table/README.md

     + You can preview the Apps Script file.
     + You get your own personal copy of Cotton Markdown Tables.
     + Distributed, decentralized copies of the add-on prevent external factors from breaking your spreadsheet or data workflow.
+    + This may be your only option, depending on how your Google account domain is managed.

 ### Chromebook administrator